 - What specific resources do AT labs on campus provide?
 (Make sure to ask specifically about what is needed and software that is compatible with students’ devices.)

 - What type of training is provided for certain AT tools?

 - Are manuals or online tutorials available?

-- If I want to ask questions of other students who are using AT tools, will somebody be able to put me in touch?
+- If students want to ask questions of other students who are using AT tools, will somebody be able to put them in touch?

 - Does the school maintain, update, and repair its AT equipment regularly?

 - If something goes wrong, how quickly is it fixed?